Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Step 1.
 Complete a Certificate Course Equal to 225 Clock Hours

-The path to CADC certification in Illinois starts with a high school diploma or GED and the completion of at least 225 clock hours of education (note: 1 college semester = 15 clock hours; a 3-semester hour college course = 45 clock hours) that includes:
+The path to CADC certification in Illinois starts with a high school diploma or GED and the completion of at least 225 clock hours of education.
+Note that one college semester equals 15 clock hours, and a 3-semester-hour college course equals 45 clock hours.

-(Examples of AOD counselor education includes pharmacology; signs and symptoms of alcohol and other drugs use; dynamics of substance use disorders; medical treatment issues; detox/withdrawal; relapse; AOD rules and regulations; AOS special populations; history of AOD; effects of alcohol or drugs on the human body)
+Examples of AOD counselor education include pharmacology, signs and symptoms of alcohol and other drug use, dynamics of substance use disorders, medical treatment issues, detox and withdrawal, relapse, AOD rules and regulations, special populations, history of AOD, and effects of alcohol or drugs on the human body.

 Part of your education must also include a supervised practical experience (internship) of at least 150 hours at an approved addiction counseling site.

-A number of Illinois colleges, universities, and professional organizations provide stand-alone non-degree certification programs designed to meet these requirements.
+Several Illinois colleges, universities, and professional organizations offer stand-alone non-degree certification programs specifically designed to meet these requirements.

-An associate or bachelor’s degree, or even a master’s degree, in a related field will also set you apart from the crowd and qualify you to earn advanced credentials.
-(You’ll find more information on this below under With a Higher Degree and More Experience Comes Advanced Certification Options)
+An associate or bachelor’s degree, or even a master’s degree, in a related field will set you apart from the crowd and qualify you to earn advanced credentials.
+You’ll find more information on this below under With a Higher Degree and More Experience Comes Advanced Certification Options.

-If you want to substitute a portion of the required experience requirements with a degree, you’ll need to complete an associate or higher degree in the behavioral sciences or in another relevant field like community counseling, mental health, social work, rehabilitation counseling, criminal justice, psychology, or sociology.
-The program must include at least 12 semester hours related to AOD topics.
+Suppose you choose to earn a degree to enhance your qualifications.
+In that case, you’ll want to complete an associate or higher degree in the behavioral sciences or another relevant field, such as community counseling, mental health, social work, rehabilitation counseling, criminal justice, psychology, or sociology.
+Programs with at least 12 semester hours related to AOD topics provide the best foundation for your CADC certification and future career advancement.

 So this begs the question.
 How do I get all these hours of supervised experience before I’m certified?
 The answer is more straightforward than you might think.
 You get a job with a private or state-sponsored substance use disorder service provider that will get you there.

-Programs and providers around Illinois need help, and are looking to fill entry-level positions exactly like the kind that would give you the experience hours you need.
-You’ll get the experience you need while getting paid for it, and at the same time you’ll be guided along the path to qualifying for your CADC certification, and eventually more advanced credentials as you progress in your career.
+Programs and providers in Illinois need help and are looking to fill entry-level positions, precisely like the kind that would provide the experience hours you need.
+You’ll get the experience you need while getting paid for it, and at the same time, you’ll be guided along the path to qualifying for your CADC certification, and eventually more advanced credentials as you progress in your career.

 Step 3.
 Apply for CADC Certification Through the Illinois Certification Board (ICB)

-Once you’ve met all experience and education requirements, you’ll apply for CADC certification.
-You’ll need to provide the ICB with a current job description (on official company letterhead and dated and signed by both you and your supervisor) and your official transcripts when you apply.
+Once you’ve met all experience and education requirements, you’ll apply for CADC certification online through the ICB’s Certemy platform.
+You’ll need to provide a current job description (dated and signed by both you and your supervisor on official company letterhead) and your official transcripts when applying.

 Step 4.
 Take and Pass the IC&RC ADC Exam and Become Certified